 The text includes summaries of current research studies examining physical activity interventions in various groups and settings.
 Key considerations are discussed for each category, including the elements that make up the most successful interventions, unique obstacles to participation and techniques for overcoming them.

-Helpful tables summarise these barriers and suggested solutions for each group, providing quick reference for designing programmes.
+Helpful tables summarise these barriers and suggested solutions for each group, providing a quick reference for designing programmes.

 The text also examines how environment, setting and use of technology can influence intervention planning.
 It looks at the way in which neighbourhood and community composition can affect a person’s physical activity levels.